NIKIVLASTOS/PHYS4840/PROJECT/README.md

 - **xmin, xmax**:
   - Floating-point numbers
   - Must satisfy `xmax > xmin`
+  - Has been tests for `xmax: 5-10` and `xmin: -5 - -10`
 - **Nx**:
   - Positive integer
   - Must be ≥ 100 (recommended: ≥ 500 for accurate results)
   - Increaseing Nx will increase computation time
   - Minimum Nx value of 200 recommended
-  - Has not been tested for Nx values over 2500
+  - Has not been tested for Nx values over 500
 - **potential_type**:
   - `1` = Harmonic Oscillator (`V(x) = x²`)
   - `2` = Infinite Square Well